-As the adoption of electronic medical records continues, it is important that healthcare providers convert to digital records management, to benefit both the patient and the healthcare provider.
+As the adoption of electronic medical records continues, it is important that healthcare providers convert to digital records management.
+This will be a benefit for both the patient and the healthcare provider.

-Here are some of the benefits of converting to electronic medical records from several perspectives:
+Here are some of the advantages of converting to electronic medical records from several perspectives:

 Benefits of EMR to the Patient:

 - The transfer of medical records between offices is less time-consuming and much more efficient.

 - Hospital stays are reduced with more efficient processes and automatic routing of medical information.

 - Fewer mistakes are made that could affect patient care since patient information can be easily accessed and stored from any department, hospital, or practice.

 Benefits of EMR to the Healthcare Provider: